lolothemisfit/Supplier-Management-API-Web-Application/README.md

 docker compose down
 ```

-Using `docker compose down` keeps the Docker volume and its database data.
+Using `docker compose down` stops and removes the SQL Server container while preserving the Docker volume and its database data.

 ---